Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate: Methods

+Consequently, our dataset includes water level observations from eight recent TCs that made landfall in Bangladesh or India but significantly impacted Bangladesh.
+For four of these TCs, verification data from two stations were available.
+In contrast, for Sidr, data from four stations were available, with stations distributed on both sides of the TC's forward path.
+Thus, we assembled the most comprehensive water level observations for model verification.

+Some processing was further required to use the observations effectively.
+The observations were based initially on local Chart Datum and Bangladesh Standard Time (UTC+06:00).
+To ensure consistency in model verification, we converted them to local mean sea level and UTC.
+The datum conversion used were Hiron Point (-1.86 m), Chittagong (-3.50 m), Khepupara (-2.30 m), and Cox's Bazaar (-2.10 m), averaged over multiple years of observations.
+Previous studies~\cite{mamnun2020forcing,as1998coastal} report similar datum conversion values, and UHSLC's official website also documents datum information for several stations.

+\paragraph{Storm Tide Verification:} Having processed the observational data, we use statistical metrics from multiple historical TCs at various stations to evaluate the model's performance in simulating storm tides.
+As shown in Figure~\ref{fig:figs19}, the overall RMSE of 0.25 m with a 0.94 coefficient of determination ($R^2$) indicates that our model performed well in simulating peak storm tides.
+In addition, Figure~\ref{fig:figs20} shows strong agreement in both storm tide phase and amplitude for cyclone Sidr (which was the only cyclone for which observations at many stations were available).
+For visualization, Figure~\ref{fig:figs21} also displays Sidr's peak storm tide map.
+Thus, the hydrodynamic model's storm tide simulation performance is consistent with other results and reasonably verified.

-\subsection{IPCC AR6 relative sea-level projection}
+\subsection{IPCC AR6 Relative Sea-Level Projection}

-The probabilistic, localized relative sea-level projections are based on a Framework for Assessing Changes To Sea-level (FACTS)~\cite{kopp2023framework}, which emphasizes the role of the Antarctic and Greenland ice sheet as drivers of structural uncertainty in sea-level rise projections.
+Our probabilistic, localized relative sea-level projections are based on the Framework for Assessing Changes To Sea-level (FACTS)~\cite{kopp2023framework}, which emphasizes the role of the Antarctic and Greenland ice sheet as drivers of structural uncertainty in sea-level rise projections.
 FACTS can generate seven alternative probability distributions relative to a 1995-2014 baseline under multiple alternative emissions scenarios presented in the Intergovernmental Panel on Climate Change Sixth Assessment Report (IPCC AR6)~\cite{kopp2023communicating}.
-In this study, we apply the gauge-based Monte Carlo samples (20,000 in total) of future relative sea level under workflows 2-E and scenario SSP5-8.5, covering the period from 2080 to 2100 (Figure~\ref{fig:figa7}).
-The four gauge-based stations located in coastal Bangladesh are Hiron Point (Permanent Service for Mean Sea Level [PSMSL] ID=1451), Khepupara (PSMSL ID=1454), Charchanga (PSMSL ID=1496), and Cox Bazaar (PSMSL ID=1476).
-The workflow 2-E of FACTS employs Gaussian Process emulation for Greenland, glaciers, and Antarctica and forms the basis of the \textit{medium confidence} projections presented by IPCC AR6.
-The SSP5-8.5 emission scenario aligns with the scenario of TC projections in future climate and represents a high-end trajectory that would require a reversion to fossil-fuel-intensive development.